zitrocode/touch-win/README.md

 </div>
 <br>

-**[Touch Win](https://github.com/zitrocode)** is a cli program that helps you create various files with a single command, it is inspired by the "touch" command found natively in Linux and Unix based operating systems.
-Even though there are several programs/packages in [npmjs](https://npmjs.com) that help you get this command on Windows, **I assure you that there is no one like it**.
+**[Touch Win](https://github.com/zitrocode/touch-win)** is a cli program that helps you create various files with a single command, it is inspired by the "touch" command found natively in Linux and Unix based operating systems.
+Even though there are several programs/packages in [npmjs](https://www.npmjs.com/package/touch-win) that help you get this command on Windows, **I assure you that there is no one like it**.

+🧠 **Don't forget** to give a ⭐ if you like this project!

 ## ✨ Features